xuankimtran/docs-1/pages/katalon-analytics/docs/kt-op-installation.md

 7. Sign in using the recently created account.

-8. Now, you are at the TestOps On-Premise Dashboard, and you can start by creating a new organization and inviting your team members to collaborate.
+8. Now, you are at the TestOps OnPremise Dashboard, and you can start by creating a new organization and inviting your team members to collaborate.

 > Note: You need to configure the mail server to send and receive email notification.
 [Learn more]().